College Curriculum Change Completed

 - societies of the world

-Interim president Derek Bok hailed the faculty’s vote—along with the other measures adopted in recent years—as the culmination of the most comprehensive effort to improve undergraduate education in Harvard’s history.
-Bok spoke from experience: he has written a book on the subject, and he was president in 1978, when the faculty adopted the Core curriculum by a vote of 182 to 65.
+Interim president Derek Bok hailed the faculty’s vote—along with other measures adopted in recent years to review concentrations, improve academic advising, delay student concentration choice until the middle of sophomore year, encourage study abroad, and more—as the culmination of the most comprehensive effort to improve undergraduate education in Harvard’s history.

-President-elect Drew Gilpin Faust, a professor of history as well, refrained from speaking during the weeks of legislative debate and from voting, given her forthcoming role and her view that curriculum design is the faculty’s domain.
-During the May 15 discussion, however, she did rise—prompting Bok to ask, to much laughter, “Could you state your name?”
-Faust advised her colleagues that it would be “my privilege and my responsibility” as president to work with the future FAS dean to implement the faculty’s program, and to secure the resources required to bring the newly envisioned courses into being.
+President-elect Drew Gilpin Faust, who is a professor of history (as well as dean of the Radcliffe Institute for Advanced Study), refrained from speaking during the weeks of legislative debate and from voting, given her forthcoming role and her view that curriculum design is the faculty’s domain.
+During the May 15 discussion, however, she did rise to advise her colleagues that it would be “my privilege and my responsibility” as president to work with the new FAS dean to implement whatever the faculty adopted, and to secure new resources, as required, to bring the newly envisioned courses into being.
 The undergraduate academic experience, she said, was central both to Harvard University and to her plans for her presidency.

-Acting interim FAS dean David Pilbeam immediately began soliciting the names of faculty members who will serve on the standing committee.
-He aims to have it established by the time Dean Michael D. Smith takes office on July 15.
+Acting interim FAS dean David Pilbeam immediately began soliciting the names of faculty members who will serve on the standing committee created to oversee the new curriculum; he aims to have it established by the time a new dean takes office on July 1.

 You might also like